Syntax

 Assignments

-Vapour supports addition (+=
+Vapour supports addition (+=) and substitution assignments (-=).

 - Vapour